guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 ### 1. Introduction

 In recent years, deep learning \cite{ref2} and GPT-based \cite{ref12} model have shown significant improvement on almost all the deep learning tasks.
-However there is currently a lack of a way for machines to learn from humans in conversations
+However there is currently a lack of a way for machines to learn from humans in conversations.

 The human learning procedure is the process of humans interacting with the world to determine whether they should learn new knowledge.
 For example, when humans are reading books or watching videos,  Human beings will judge what knowledge should be learned into the brain from learning materials.
 If the learner cannot judge by himself, the human teacher will tell or emphasize the knowledge point.

+Currently, there are two ways to solve the problem of machine reasoning based on the existing deep learning framework: one is to add data under existing reasoning tasks \cite{ref1}, and the other is to define a new reasoning task that meets the requirements.

 #### 1.1 Problem Definition